List of Kentucky supplemental roads and rural secondary highways (300–399): KY 392

 Kentucky Route 392 is a 12.035 mi rural secondary highway in eastern Harrison County and northwestern Nicholas County.
 The highway begins at US 62 (Oddville Avenue) on the eastern edge of the city of Cynthiana.
 KY 392 heads east along Republican Pike, which crosses the South Branch of Indian Creek and Indian Creek itself.
 The highway continues northeast through Buena Vista and crosses Beaver Creek.
 KY 392 crosses the Harrison–Nicholas county line and follows Crooked Creek Road along Crooked Creek to its eastern terminus at KY 1244, which heads east along Sugar Creek Road and south along Crooked Creek Road toward Barefoot.

+History

+KY 392 was formed in 1955; the original route of KY 392 is unknown.

 KY 394

 Kentucky Route 394 is a 2.315 mi supplemental road in northern Breathitt County.
 The highway begins at KY 378 (Frozen Creek Road) in the valley of Frozen Creek between Sewell and Taulbee.
 KY 394 heads north along Davis Creek; the highway continues to the hamlet of Moct, beyond which the road ends near the headwaters of Davis Creek near the Breathitt–Wolfe county line.